-The most important contribution of Mario Marchese was in the field of satellite, space and heterogeneous communications.
-He was one of the first to understand the problems of the TCP transport layer over satellites also providing architectural and algorithmic solutions to solve them.
-He conceived and implemented control strategies in telecommunications for the dynamic assignment of the channel bandwidth in satellite and heterogeneous networks obtaining scientific results that have been published in some of the most prestigious magazines in the sector, as clear from the list of publications.
-He published the book "Quality of Service over Heterogeneous Networks", Wiley, 2007, contains a new vision of Quality of Service in telecommunications networks composed of satellite, radio and wired sections.
-Research topics treated and results obtained have had and have a significant impact both on the topics of the academic courses that Mario Marchese lectures, and on the teaching method, allowing highlighting also the practical and experimental viewpoint.
-The research activity has always aimed at maintaining a high scientific level but it has always been developed within topics of great application and industrial interest, as certified both from the list of projects (http://www.scnl.dist.unige.it/projects) on which Mario Marchese has worked and by the obtained patents.
-The main reference of the research activity is the management of the Quality of Service (Quality of Service - QoS) in heterogeneous telecommunications networks, which often involve satellite and wireless network portions as well as interplanetary portions in the deep space for which appropriate schemes for data transmission were elaborated during the scientific activity.
+The most important contribution of Mario Marchese's scientific activity was in the field of satellite, space and heterogeneous telecommunications.
+He was among the first to understand the problems of TCP and transport levels on satellite routes providing, at the same time, algorithmic solutions and architectures to solve them.
+He devised and applied control strategies in telecommunications for the dynamic assignment of the channel bandwidth in satellite communications and heterogeneous networks obtaining scientific results that have been published in some of the most prestigious journals in the sector, as clear from the list of publications.
+He published the book "Quality of Service over Heterogeneous Networks", Wiley, in 2007, which contains a new vision of Quality of Service in telecommunications networks composed of satellite, radio and wired sections.
+Research topics treated and results obtained have had and have a significant impact both on the topics of the Academic Courses which Mario Marchese holds, and on the teaching methodology, allowing to highlight in the lesson practical and experimental aspects.
+Research activity has always tended to maintain a high scientific level but it has always been developed within topics of great application and industrial interest, as certified both from the list of projects (http://www.scnl.dist.unige.it/projects) on which Mario Marchese has worked and from the filed patents (reported in the following).
+The main reference of the research activity carried out is the management of the Quality of Service (QoS) in heterogeneous telecommunications networks involving portions of satellite networks and interplanetary sections in the deep space for which appropriate schemes for data transmission were elaborated during the scientific activity.
 Quality of Service management in a heterogeneous network requires the introduction of network control solutions at both the architectural level and at strictly algorithmic level.
 The results and the related conclusions are direct consequences of the research activity developed by Mario Marchese throughout his scientific career.

 Mario Marchese, Full Professor

 Department of Electrical, Electronic, and Telecommunications Engineering and Naval Architecture (DITEN)

 University of Genova, Italy